akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 Bulk operations enable you to perform actions on multiple products at once.
 These operations are performed on a selection of products from the grid.

-To access the bulk actions, go on the Product grid, select at least one product and click on `Bulk actions` button, at the bottom of the grid.
+To access the bulk actions, go on the Product grid, **select at least one product** and click on the `Bulk actions` button, at the bottom of the grid.

 # Available mass actions
 Here’s the list of the bulk operations available in the PIM (Community and Enterprise Editions):
   - Edit common attributes: to edit the common attributes of your selection of products.
-For instance, set a new release date or a new value for an attribute This action does not add attribute to products
+For instance, set a new release date or a new value for an attribute.
+This action does not add attribute to products
   - Change family: to choose/change the family of the selected products
   - Change status (enable/disable): this action allows you to edit the status of one or several products, to enable or disable the products
   - Add to groups: to add your selection of products in one or more groups
   - Add to categories: to add product into categories
   - Move between categories: to change your product categorization
   - Remove products from categories: to remove products from one or more categories at once
-  - Publish products (EE Enterprise only): to mass publish products
+  - Publish products (Enterprise Edition only): to mass publish products
-  - Unpublish products (EE Enterprise only - available from the Published product’s grid): to mass unpublish products
+  - Unpublish products (Enterprise Edition only - available from the Published product grid): to mass unpublish products
-- Edit products sequentially: to edit product one after the other through their product edit forms.
+  - Edit products sequentially: to edit product one after the other through their product edit forms

 ::: info